prt-prt/esp32-MotorController/README.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 2. Install the [PlatformIO extension](https://platformio.org/install/ide?install=vscode)
 3. Clone or download this repository
-4. Open the project folder in VS Code
+4. Open either the v1 or v2 project folder in VS Code
 5. Build and upload the project using PlatformIO

 ## Features